Airdate: 01/14/1987

 And here, they fully embrace the stereotypical look of homelessness in order to “fit in,” if that was the purpose.

-This episode is quietly weird: not a mystery, but something peculiar.
-In particular, it’s unclear what the assignment is about precisely, whether it’s Wally struggling with his faith or Jonathan and Mark learning to be better angels.
+This episode is weird: not a mystery, but something peculiar.
+In particular, it’s unclear what the assignment is precisely about, whether it’s Wally struggling with his faith or Jonathan and Mark learning to be better angels.

-Some of their attitudes are weird: for instance, at the beginning of the episode, when Jonathan points Wally to Mark, for some reason Mark replies if Jonathan is sure about it.
+And their attitude is weird: for instance, at the beginning of the episode, when Jonathan points Wally to Mark, for some reason Mark replies if Jonathan is sure about it.

 Because Jonathan might be wrong, you know.

-It feels out of the place: Mark has never asked Jonathan who the assignment was, and now this episode begins with Mark doubting what Jonathan has told him.
+It feels out of the place: Mark has never asked Jonathan who the assignment was, as though Jonathan ever made a mistake and worked on an assignment that wasn’t theirs.
+But this episode begins with Mark doubting what Jonathan just told him.

 No worries: you won’t be working on an assignment that turns out to be the wrong one.